graeme-a-stewart/cpp-concurrency/doc/00-TipsReferences.md

 ### Setup

-This tutorial was written and originally tested on *CentOS 7*, although it also works on Ubuntu with TBB installed (`sudo apt-get -y install libtbb-dev`) and Mac OS 10.11 with TBB installed
+This tutorial was written and originally tested on *CentOS 7* with gcc4.8.
+It works for on Mac OS 10.11 using Apple's clang and with TBB installed ([Homebrew](http://brew.sh/), [MacPorts](https://www.macports.org/)).
-([Homebrew](http://brew.sh/), [MacPorts](https://www.macports.org/)).

-However, any reasonably modern C++11 compliant compiler (gcc4.7 and up, LLVM/Clang 3.3 and up) should be compatible, although you may need to modify the makefiles.
+In the past it has been tested on Ubuntu (use `apt-get -y install libtbb-dev`) and actually any modern Linux distribution should be functional as long as you have a reasonably modern C++11 compliant compiler (gcc4.7 and up, LLVM/Clang 3.3 and up).

 ### C++11 in General

-To compile concurrent C++11 programs you'll need two flags for g++:
+To compile concurrent C++11 programs you'll need some compiler and linker flags:

 * `-std=c++11` - Use the C++11 standard (`-std=c++14`
   also works, if your compiler supports that)
-* `-pthread` - Enable posix thread support, which is the underlying thread library used by libstdc++ on linux platforms
+* `-lpthread` - Enable posix thread support, which is the underlying thread library used by libstdc++ on linux platforms

-You might well find the `Makefile` [here](https://github.com/graeme-a-stewart/cpp-concurrency/blob/master/src/cpp11/Makefile) useful.
-It will compile any `.cc` file into an executable with the correct compiler flags.
+You might well find the `Makefile` [here](https://github.com/graeme-a-stewart/cpp-concurrency/blob/gridka16/src/cpp11/Makefile) useful.
+It will compile any `.cc` file into a like named executable with the correct compiler flags.

 #### TBB